jaswanth-227/Anomaly-Detection-Model/README.md

 The system includes a hybrid approach of the following:

-Transformer Variational Autoencoder (VAE) model
+ -Transformer Variational Autoencoder (VAE) model

-Unsupervised anomaly detection models
+ -Unsupervised anomaly detection models

-Attention fusion mechanism
+ -Attention fusion mechanism

 The fusion of these models is effective for the detection of anomalies in high-dimensional data.

 ⚠️ Problem Statement

 One of the primary causes of security breaches in modern systems is the compromise of identities.

-Detecting such attacks is hard because of the following challenges:
+Detecting such attacks is challenging due to:

-Sophisticated behavior of attackers
+ -Sophisticated attacker behavior that mimics normal users

-High-dimensional and heterogeneous data
+ -High-dimensional and heterogeneous data

-Non-linear relationships among the data
+ -Non-linear relationships between features

-Limitations of traditional rule-based and signature-based systems
+ -Limitations of traditional rule-based and signature-based systems

 To solve the challenges faced by the system, the proposed project uses a hybrid system with deep representation learning, unsupervised anomaly detection, and attention-based decision fusion.

 🚀 Proposed Methodology

 This system utilizes a multi-stage hybrid methodology, which maximizes the accuracy of the system while minimizing false positives.